hammerlab/spark-bam/README.md

 Some assumptions in [hadoop-bam] are likely to break when processing long reads.

-For example, a 100kbp-long read is likely to span multiple BGZF blocks, likely causing [hadoop-bam] to reject it as valid.
+For example, a 100kbp-long read is likely to span multiple BGZF blocks, likely causing [hadoop-bam] to reject it as invalid.

 It is believed that [spark-bam] will be robust to such situations, related to [its agnosticity about buffer-sizes / reads' relative positions with respect to BGZF-block boundaries][api-clarity], though this has not been tested.